spbu-coding-2024/trees-trees-team-5/README.md

 > [!IMPORTANT]
 >
-> How in plus if you try to delete key which is not in tree it will throw an error
+> How in plus if you try to delete key which is not in tree it will throw an error.

 <hr>

 ## 👨‍💻 Authors

 * [Kharisov Bogdan](https://github.com/lospollosenjoyer)
 * [Oderiy Yaroslav](https://github.com/XRenso)
 * [Tarasov Andrei](https://github.com/TheFollan)

 ## 🪪 License

 This projected is licensed under the [<b>MIT License</b>](LICENSE).